Search

 Program Description

 The Bachelor of Science in Nursing curriculum focuses on holistic health promotion for the individual student, the profession, the individual client, groups and the population.
-There is a strong emphasis on the nurse's personal development, the needs and future of the profession and the broad, accountable nursing role that is needed and expected by global health care consumers.
+There is a strong emphasis on the nurse's personal development, the needs and future of the profession and the broad, accountable nursing role that is needed and expected by global healthcare consumers.
 The program prepares the registered nurse for generalist nursing practice.
 A variety of faculty members, student experiences and learning environments are used to meet program and individual student goals.

 The curriculum consists of science and nursing courses as well as the core curriculum courses required by the Webster University Nursing Department and College of Science and Health, providing students with a well rounded liberal arts education background.
-This degree is focused on the National Council Licensure Examination (NCLEX - U.S.) licensure exam criteria, and prepares the student for nursing practice in Uzbekistan and globally.
+This degree is focused on the National Council Licensure Examination (NCLEX - U.S.) licensure exam criteria and prepares the student for nursing practice in Uzbekistan and globally.

-Note: Attaining the Bachelor of Science in Nursing at Webster University in Uzbekistan prepares the student for nursing practice in Uzbekistan, but does not constitute a US nursing license.
-If a nurse in Uzbekistan desires to live and practice in another country or US state, they must meet the requirements of that country or US state’s board of nursing in order to practice in that country or US state.
+Note: Attaining the Bachelor of Science in Nursing at Webster University in Uzbekistan prepares the student for nursing practice in Uzbekistan but does not constitute a US nursing license.
+If a nurse in Uzbekistan desires to live and practice in another country or US state, they must meet the requirements of that country or US state’s board of nursing to practice in that country or US state.

 Learning Outcomes